mathdio/agrix-phase-b/README.md

 ## 💻 About this project

 This is a API built in Java and using Spring framework, with which the user can monitor and manager a system of farms and theirs crops.

-The API has endpoints that allow the users to: register new farms, set crops to a farm, search farms by ID, search all farms and search for all crops from a farm.
+The API has endpoints that allow the users to: register new farms, set a crop to a farm, search farms by ID, search all farms, search for all crops from a farm, register a fertilizer, set a fertilizer to a crop, search for crops by harvest date, get all fertilizers, get a fertilizer by ID and get all fertilizers from a crop.
 The available endpoints are listed in a section below.

 Some files were provided by [Trybe](https://www.betrybe.com), as the tables diagram in `/images` folder and the files in `ebytr.staff` package, for example.
 The `ebytr.staff` package was not implemented in `agrix` package yet, but it was used by Trybe to evaluate tests creation.